codefresh-io/docs.codefresh.io/_docs/integrations/codefresh-api.md

 and creating them from an external system.

 First you need a yaml file that defines the pipeline.
 This is a pipeline [specification](https://codefresh-io.github.io/cli/pipelines/spec/).

+>It is also very to create a a dummy pipeline in the Codefresh Web UI and then get its specification by running `codefresh get pipeline my-project/my-pipeline -o yaml > my-pipeline-spec.yml`

 Here is an example